-You have a fine needle aspiration of your lymph node to check if your cancer has spread from the larynx to the lymph nodes in your neck.
-This is done with a test called a fine needle aspiration or a needle biopsy.
+You have a fine needle aspiration test of your lymph nodes to check if your cancer has spread from the larynx to the lymph nodes in your neck.
+This test is also called a needle biopsy.

 What is a lymph node?

 A lymph node is part of the lymphatic system.
 This is a network of thin tubes (vessels) and nodes that carry a clear fluid called lymph around the body.
 This is an important part of the immune system.
 It plays a role in fighting infection and destroying old or abnormal cells.

 The nodes are bean shaped structures that filter the lymph fluid and trap bacteria and viruses, and cancer cells.

 Ultrasound scans use high frequency sound waves to create a picture of a part of the body.
 The ultrasound scanner has a microphone that gives off sound waves.
 The sound waves bounce off the organs inside your body, and are picked up again by the microphone.
 The microphone links to a computer.
 This turns the sound waves into a picture.

 Check your appointment letter for exactly how to prepare.
 You sign a consent form before the test.
 This is a good time to ask the doctor any questions that you have.

 You should be able to eat and drink normally before the test.